-Notes to the consolidated financial statements For the years ended December 31, 2020, 2019 and 2018 (Expressed in thousands of US dollars, except where otherwise noted)
+Notes to the consolidated financial statements For the years ended December 31, 2021, 2020 and 2019 (Expressed in thousands of US dollars, except where otherwise noted)

-i.
 Economic recoverability and probability of future economic benefits from exploration and evaluation costs

 Management has determined that mine and camp, exploratory drilling, and other exploration and evaluation-related costs that were capitalized have future economic benefits and are economically recoverable.
 Management uses several criteria in its assessments of economic recoverability and probability of future economic benefits including geologic and metallurgic information, scoping studies, accessible facilities, existing permits, and mine plans.